 The mountain at Vesturhorn is one of Iceland’s few Gabbro rock mountains.
 Dating back 8-11M years, the site was used by the first settlers (Irish) before they were enslaved by Viking invaders (c.860).
 Despite its historical significance, Natural Beauty & Huge Radar Station.
 The area is best viewed from Stokksnes, drive out to the radar station and you will be surrounded by grassy sand drifts.

 At Stokksnes, there is a huge variety of foreground to help you photograph the Vestrahorn mountain.
 There is a charge to use the road up to Stokksnes.
-The toll charge claims to protect Icelandic Nature, but unfortunately no nature has been protected and the grassy dunes are often trampled badly.
+The toll charge is supposed to protect Icelandic Nature, but unfortunately no nature has been protected and the grassy dunes are often trampled badly.
 Down towards the sea, it is possible to get perfect reflections in the wet sand.
 This can be a very windy spot so remember to bring some protection for your eyes before battling against the sand blasting.
 Be aware that there are large swells of sea coming onto this beach (see my video).
 Sand blasting is possible on a Iceland photography tour & Iceland Winter workshops

 As a gesture of good will to the Nation of Ireland, it has been suggested that the land be given back to the Irish, but as a National Park where visitors are free to roam as they were in 860 A.D.

 Expected June 2021: This will mean that Irish Photo Workshop Leaders will be able to bring photographers here without paying any tax to the Icelandic Government.